Dornbirn Bulldogs

-The Dornbirn Bulldogs are a professional ice hockey team in Dornbirn, Vorarlberg, Austria, who are currently on hiatus and formerly played in the ICE Hockey League (ICEHL), the first level of ice hockey in Austria, from 2012 until 2022.
+The Dornbirn Bulldogs are an Austrian amateur ice hockey team in Dornbirn, Vorarlberg, Austria, who currently plays in the Ö Eishockey Liga, the third tier of Ice Hockey in Austria, and formerly played in the ICE Hockey League (ICEHL), the first level of ice hockey in Austria, from 2012 until 2022.
 The club was founded in 1992 and in 2001, began play in the Austrian National League.
 In their 11 years in the National League, Austria's second-tier league, Dornbirn celebrated two titles in 2008 and 2010.

 History

 Dornbirner EC was founded in 1992 as the successor of the club EHC Dornbirn and established itself at the beginning primarily as a training club whose various youth teams had regular successes.
 With the goal of playing professionally at the highest level, the club's management found through affiliated projects with various established teams professional players to help achieve the level of hockey required.
 In 2001, these efforts bore fruit, as the Club qualified for the first time in the second highest professional level, the Austrian National League.

 The first major success of the club's history was the runner-up title in 2004, after winning the regular season, but then falling in the final to EC Salzburg 0: 3.
 In the 2007–08 season, Dornbirn stood again in the finals and claimed their first national league title in club history against EC Salzburg II.
 After a runner-up title in the season 2008–09, the Bulldogs were in the following 2009–10 season final to win the title in the National League again.

 In the spring of 2012, the Dornbirner EC applied after a long planning phase and secure finances for inclusion in the Erste Bank Hockey League.
 The application was granted, which marked to first change in the EBEL since 2004 with the departure of the VEU Feldkirch Vorarlberg.

 After completion of the 2021–22 season, Dornbirn Bulldogs announced their withdrawal from the following 2022–23 season due to financial constraints and considerations.
 While continuing the junior development programs, the Bulldogs intend to return to the professional ranks in the 2023–24 season.